blidau/digital-writing-2022/README.md

 ## Week 7

 Proposals are due in class today.
 After the class make sure to submit your slides and any supporting documentation to Canvas.

+Also, send me or post on Discord any technical questions / problems, and we will create a list in class.